Mavengence/Disaster-Response-Unit-Figure_Eight/readme.md

     - To run the Machine Learning and NLP pipeline that trains the classifier and saves it as pickle file `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command to start the local host and the Flask Server.
-    `python run.py`
+    `python app/run.py`

 3. Go to http://0.0.0.0:3001/